-California has tried to open the doors for low-cost access to the legal system through various self-help legal services which has given rise to the California Court Self Help Center.
-Since the early 1990s, the number of people coming to the California courts without lawyers has increased dramatically.
-Prior to this, California consumers had limited options when it came to handling legal matters in the court system:
+California has tried to provide low-cost access to the legal system through California courts self-help centers.
+With the creation of these centers and other self-help programs in California, the number of people attending courts without lawyers has increased dramatically.
+Prior to these services, Californians had limited options when it came to handling legal matters in the court system:

-Because court procedures were designed for lawyers, the growing number of self-represented litigants presented new challenges to the courts.
+Unfortunately, despite the availability of self-help resources, court procedures are designed for lawyers.
+Therefore, the growing number of self-represented litigants presents new challenges to the courts.

-The Judicial Council established a task force to develop an Action Plan to expand self-help legal services for Serving Self-Represented Litigants in California.
-This Plan was adopted in February, 2004 and resulted in the expansion of:
+In 2004, the Judicial Council established a task force to develop an action plan to expand self-help legal services for serving self-represented litigants in California.
+This plan was officially adopted in February, 2004, and had many positive outcomes for these litigants, such as:

-- The establishment of a self-help legal services Family Law Facilitator which provides legal information and guidance regarding child support and parental relationships to self-represented individuals in family law cases
+- establishing a self-help legal services family law facilitator which provides legal information and guidance regarding child support and parental relationships;

-- Online Forms/EZLegalFile – a self-help legal services online system that allows parties to complete and print routine legal forms in limited types of legal matters
+- creating online forms/EZLegalFile, a self-help legal services online system that allows parties to complete and print routine legal forms for limited matters;

-- Collaboration with outside agencies to provide other self-help assistance with routine legal proceedings such as guardianship, conservatorship, unlawful detainer proceedings and divorce.
+- collaborating with outside agencies to provide other self-help assistance with guardianship, conservatorship, unlawful detainer proceedings, and divorce.

-- Workshops and Clinics: Services of self-help legal workshops and clinics are also available on an extremely limited basis.
-Classes are typically offered only once or twice a month at limited locations; and are not available for all types of proceedings.
+Similarly, self-help legal workshops and clinics, as well as family law facilitators, are also available on an extremely limited basis.
+In fact, classes are typically offered only once or twice a month at limited locations, and are not available for all types of proceedings.

-- Online Forms: Most routine legal proceedings can be handled using California’s Judicial Council forms and the court offers these forms online.
-Many counties offer forms grouped into sets based on case type.
-Since every case is uniquely difference, you might not need all the forms in the set or you might need a form that is not in the set.
-Sometimes the sets provided don’t include required local forms which are forms that are unique to a particular court in certain types of legal proceedings.
-In order to know exactly which forms are required for the court in your particular case, you probably will end up having to talk to a court facilitator or an attorney.
+Finally, you can handle most routine legal proceedings with California’s Judicial Council forms, which the court offers online.
+However, many counties group these forms into sets based on case type.
+Since every case is unique, you might not need all the forms in the set, or you might need a form that is not in the set, such as required local forms.
+Thus, in order to know exactly which forms your particular court and case requires, you will probably have to talk to a court facilitator or an attorney.

-A People’s Choice is a Registered Legal Document Assistant Service located in Ventura County.
-A People’s Choice offers both local and online service for legal document preparation and processing in all California courts.
-Our innovative online interview process enables us to serve customers worldwide who find themselves dealing with the California court system in a variety of routine legal proceedings.
+A People’s Choice is a registered legal document assistant service located in Ventura County.
+We offer both local and online service for legal document preparation and processing in all California courts.
+Furthermore, our innovative online interview process enables us to serve customers worldwide who find themselves dealing with the California court system in a variety of routine legal proceedings.